Skip to Content

 There are a number of ways to diagnose and fix death wobble, but the most common way is by having a mechanic examine your truck’s alignment.
 The problem often occurs when your wheels are not tracking straight, which can result in vibrations.
 Fortunately, wheel alignment is a simple task.
 Changing your vehicle’s alignment will not only improve your handling and tire life, but will also prevent death wobble.

-READ ALSO: How Much to Start a Tow Truck Company?
+READ ALSO: How Much is a Truck Load of Mulch?

 First, slow down your vehicle until you can control it.
 You may be tempted to hit the brakes immediately, but hold on to the steering wheel firmly and gently guide your truck to a safe stop.
 Then, inspect all of your vehicle’s components for loose or damaged parts.
 You may have more than one issue that is causing the death wobble.
 For instance, you should check all the brake calipers.